jatinkumar762/Coding-Interview-Questions/Graphs/Medium/TopologicalSortAlgorithm.md

 * Not every graph can have a topological ordering.
 A graph which contains a cycle cannot have a valid ordering
 * only Directed Acyclic graph (DAG) can have valid topological ordering

+#### Use Cases:

+Topological sorting is useful in scenarios like **task scheduling**, **resolving dependencies in build systems**, and **ordering of steps in a workflow where certain tasks must be completed before others**.

 #### Approach-1 Using DFS

+* The idea is to perform DFS on the graph and push nodes to a stack as they finish their recursive calls.
+* Finally, popping from the stack gives the topological order

 ```java
 class Solution
 {